5l1v3r1/dashboard-3/readme.md

 # Set up a copy of Dashboard

-Dashboard is self-hosted and open source, you need to deploy it to eg Heroku or Digital Ocean or AWS before you can use it.
 Dashboard is a NodeJS project requiring node `12.13.1`.
+You must install NodeJS first.

     $ mkdir dashboard-server
     $ cd dashboard-server